 Biman Bangladesh Airlines has also posted a series of rules for the last commercial flight operated by DC-10 on the Dhaka-Birmingham route.

-On the days of 22,23 and 24 February, the plane will rise from the ground for demonstration flights at Birmingham Airport.
-One-hour flights will be operated at 09: 00, 12: 00 and 15: 00.
-Rates are 150 pounds for one seat at the window and 100 pounds for the other seats.
-The last demonstration flight is scheduled for 24 February, 15 time: 00, and tickets are slightly more expensive - 200 pounds for a window seat and 150 pounds for the rest.
+On February 22,23, 24 and 09, the plane will take off from the ground for demonstration flights at Birmingham Airport.
+Flights with an average duration of one hour will be operated at 00:12, 00:15 and 00:150.
+Rates are £ 100 for a window seat and £ 24 for the other seats.
+The last demonstration flight is scheduled for February 15 at 00pm, and tickets are a little more expensive - £ 200 for a window seat and £ 150 for the rest.